goncalopalaio/grapher/README.md

 # grapher
 Utility that renders a graph using the lines from a file or log.
-It reads input from stdin
+It reads input from stdin.

 This is an example how to pipe logcat output (logging utility for android phones) into the program.
 Should work in other contexts too.